dotnet/core-setup/Documentation/design-docs/COM-activation.md

     - i.e. Both classes have identical [`Guid`](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.guidattribute?view=netcore-2.1) values.
 * RegFree COM will not work the same between .NET Framework and .NET Core.
     - See details above.
+* Servicing of the .NET Framework shim (`mscoree.dll`) was done at the system level.
+In the .NET Core scenario the onus is on the application developer to have a servicing process in place for the shim.

 ## References